fanluo12/LC/Arrays&Hashing/README.md

 ## 953. Verifying an Alien Dictionary
 The question give the order of letters, and words in array where words should in ascending order(first compare 1st letter, if same , then compare 2nd, 3rd...so on and so far).
 So we use hashmap to store the order of each letter and use a helper function to compare any two words in array in for loop.
 For the helper function, we first get length of each two word, and looping them together.
 Once we meet two position which not same, if first letter greater than 2nd return fasle...After comparing, even they same for temporary, we still need to consider length difference situation, ie app and apple, so the length defined works now, we compare length and return false if longer one comes ahead

+## 1048.
+Longest String Chain
+1. Sort array with string length ascending order
+2. Use hashmap to store longest chain.
+For loop through each word, for each word, delete one letter for each index every time and make a new string.
+If map contains this new string key, then add 1 to temporary result and put to map